How many internal links should you have per page?

 While there is no specific number to be given in this case, we think that keeping the number of contextual internal links between up to a limit of 100 in long-form content (2000-3000 words) is safe and won’t dilute their value.

 But, really, it’s not the quantity but the quality of links that equates to real value.
-By using a keyword in the text that is varied, contextually relevant, and demonstrates reason and understanding as to why it exists, Google will favor it.
+By using a keyword in the text that is varied, contextually relevant, and demonstrates reason and understanding as to why it exists, Google will favour it.
 Having 100 random links, with anchor texts that don’t make sense, will end up harming your rank.
 And, even if they are all contextually relevant but are carbon copies of each other, this diminishes their value.
 What we need to really start thinking about is User Intent, and readability for both people and search engines.

 In addition, a contextually relevant anchor text has two functions.
 The first is for user learning.
 By always directing a user to the most accurate page, they will start to associate/realize that this is the end destination (pillar content) on the entity at hand.
 The second is for Google.
-This brings me to my next point which is…
+This brings me to my next point, which is…

 Focus on user experience, then Google (and web traffic) will follow: